Aritradutta2002/Interview-Ready-with-Java/README.md

 # Cp Repository

-Welcome to the **Cp Repository** – your one-stop solution for competitive programming!
+Welcome to **My DSA Code Library** – your one-stop solution for Interview Prep DSA set!

 ## Overview

-This repository is dedicated to providing a comprehensive collection of competitive programming problems and solutions.
+This repository is dedicated to providing a comprehensive collection of Problem Solving some how also covers some CP (competitive programming) problems and solutions.
 Whether you're a beginner looking to hone your skills or an experienced coder aiming to stay sharp, this repository has something for everyone.

 ## Topics Covers --